Let Them Fall in Love

-Let Them Fall in Love is the tenth studio album by American singer CeCe Winans.
-It was released by PureSprings Gospel on February 3, 2017.
+Let Them Fall in Love is the ninth studio album by American singer CeCe Winans.
+As a CD, it was released by PureSprings Gospel in 2016, but was available on digital platforms on February 3, 2017.
 The album won the 2018 Grammy Award for Best Gospel Album.

 Critical reception

 AllMusic editor Andy Kellman called the album "a pleasant surprise from CeCe Winans.
 It's a retrofitted return that should appeal to anyone with an appreciation for Brill Building pop, early Motown, the Staple Singers, and Aretha Franklin circa "Amazing Grace" [...]
 Each song's message cuts clean through."